open-rsx/rsb-manual/logger.rst

 .. option:: --idl-path DIRECTORIES, -I DIRECTORIES

-   A list of paths from which data definitions should be loaded.
+   :samp:`{DIRECTORIES}` is a list of paths from which data definitions should be loaded.
 This option can be supplied multiple times.

 .. option:: --load-idl FILE-OR-GLOB-EXPRESSION, -l FILE-OR-GLOB-EXPRESSION